rodrigosistemas/mysql_scripts/README.md

 /etc/init.d/mysql restart
 ```

-## Linux - Service Commands
+### Linux - Service Commands

 Depending on your Linux distribution, you might need to use service commands.
-These commands might vary, commonly using `mysqld` or `mysql`:
+These commands may vary, commonly using `mysqld` or `mysql`:

 ```bash
 service mysql start